Church of the Holy Innocents, Rossmore: Internal

 The church interior is generally plain or restrained in detail and economical in style, but is well proportioned and fitted out.
 Originally, the internal walls were lime washed and the stone window reveals bare, but both these surfaces have been painted in the recent past.
 The interior walls of the nave have also been rendered to create a dado to counteract rising damp.
 The exposed, stained, hammer beam truss roof ceiling and the dark Australian red cedar interior furnishings provide a pleasing contrast to the otherwise white interior of the church.
 This interior design of the church would have almost wholly been the responsibility of Blacket as the Cookham Dean drawings to not provide any details or instructions on how the church interior was fitted out.

 The entire interior space of the church is floored with sandstone flagging.
 On top of this in the nave are two banks of open timber seating on raised timber platforms.
 Open pews on raised timber boxes such as these are common in Blacket churches and are evident of his addition to Carpenter's design.
 This design also results in the centre of the nave featuring a narrow stone flagged aisle leading to the chancel.
 On the north and south sides of the nave exterior small modern ventilation holes have been created to air the space beneath these timber platforms.
 At the rear of the nave in the southwest corner is a large sandstone font designed in a fourteenth century style by Blacket directly adjacent the interior entrance from the porch.
 This beautifully carved feature has in the past been considered to be over elaborate when compared to the general plain and economical nature of the church interior.
 A simple Australian red cedar pulpit is located in the northeast corner on a raised sandstone platform and is accessed by possibly concrete steps (these may be a modern addition).
 The pulpit has been lowered sometime in the recent past by around 50 cm as indicated by marking on the surrounding walls.

 The nave contains several memorials fitted on to its walls including:

 An honour roll inscribed with the names of 23 men from the district who served in both World Wars (north wall).

-A marble plaque sacred to the memory of Lieutenant William Brown who fell at Mouguet, France, on 3 September 1916 (north wall).
+A marble plaque sacred to the memory of Lieutenant William Brown who fell at Mouquet, France, on 3 September 1916 (north wall).